 The distribution of contact stresses and rolling resistance under various tyre operating situations, such as various tire loads, inflation pressures, and velocities, are predicted in this study using a three-dimensional tire-pavement model.
 In doing so, it is possible to examine how contact stresses at the tire-pavement interface change over time as well as the functional connection between rolling resistance and the circumstances in which truck- and bus-tires operate.
 Results indicate that rolling conditions affect the magnitude connection between transverse and longitudinal contact stresses, and that overload and low tire pressure are significant causes of tire shoulder degradation.
-In addition, the proposed exponential equation presents a method that can be used to forecast rolling resistance related to the working conditions of the truckbustire, and a similar method can be used to predict the rolling resistances of other types of tires.
+In addition, the proposed exponential equation presents a method that can be used to forecast rolling resistance related to the working conditions of the truck-bus tire, and a similar method can be used to predict the rolling resistances of other types of tires.

-Awayisshownhowtoassessrollinglossesbasedonthestrainenergydistributioninanexistingwaveguide finiteelementmodelofacartirewhichiscoupledwithaquasi-threedimensional model for rolling contact.
-Preliminary results based on a specific ISO roadroughness profile areusedtoshowthegeneralapplicabilityofthisapproach.
-The estimated total rolling loss is comparable to values found in the literature and detailed examination of the frequency and wave order contentre veal their mportanceofthecontactpatchsize and a strong influence of a limited set of tire modes on the rolling resistance.
-In general, rolling resistanceseems to be a low-frequency, low wave order problem.

-The solid rubber elements seem to contribute less to the dissipation as expected, which will be the topic of further investigations in the future.A necessary improvement is an averaging over alonger section of roadroughness profiles to reduce the influence of the control of the control enceofveryspecific local characteristics.
+6.2.
+A way is shown how to assess rolling losses based on the strain energy distribution in an existing waveguide finite element model of a car tire which is coupled with a quasi-threedimensional model for rolling contact.
+Preliminary results based on a specific ISO road roughness profile are used to show the general applicability of this approach.
+The estimated total rolling loss is comparable to values found in the literature and detailed examination of the frequency and wave order content reveal the importance of the contact patch size and strong influence of a limited set of tire modes on the rolling resistance.
+In general, rolling resistance seems to be a low-frequency, low wave order problem.
+The solid rubber elements seem to contribute less to the dissipation as expected, which will be the topic of further investigations in the future.
+A necessary improvement is an averaging over a longer section of road roughness profiles to reduce the influence of very specific local characteristics.
 This was only partly possible for this study due to time constraints.
-Furtherstudies will include evaluation of the influence of different conditions such as road profile, speed, loading,etc.ontherollinglossdistribution.
+Further studies will include evaluation of the influence of different conditions such as road profile, speed, loading, etc. on the rolling loss distribution.

 6.3.
 The tire-pavement contact model developed in this work shows the potential to predict contactstresses and rolling resistance under different rolling conditions.
-Based on the preceding analysis, the following conclusions can be made and provide valuable suggestions and viewpoints for tire stressunder the free-rolling condition.
-However, the situation under the full-braking condition istheopposite.
+Based on the preceding analysis, the following conclusions can be made and provide valuable suggestions and viewpoints for tire-pavement contact mechanics and fuel-economic tire production/design.